 All dissertation research involving human subjects must be reviewed and approved by the appropriate ethics review committee.
-Research qualifying for exemption (typically secondary data analysis of existing data, observational studies with adults, or evaluation of service/public activities) can be approved by the SPH Institutional Review Board Liaison.
-The IRB application must be completed online at:
+Research projects that qualify for exemption (typically secondary data analysis of existing data, observational studies with adults, or evaluation of service/public activities) can be approved by the SPH Institutional Review Board Liaison.
+The IRB application must be completed online at: USCERA.

-https://sam.research.sc.edu/uscera/TilesDefinition.do?definition=loginForm/.
 It will be necessary to register the first time you enter the site.
 Some projects must also be approved by the review committee at the agency where the dissertation research is conducted.
 Any necessary approvals must be obtained prior to beginning work on the defined research.
 Some dissertation activities related to an ongoing research project may be covered under that project's IRB approval; this should be discussed with the project PI and/or dissertation advisor; in most situations, notification of the IRB or IRB liaison of a change in protocol is sufficient.